Guitarricadelafuente: 2019–present: Breakthrough and La Cantera

 In January 2019 he sang the main song for the movie "Nada Será Igual" and started a small tour which he named "La Girica" a month later.
 The tour visited selected musical bars in a couple of cities.
-On 5 June he posted on YouTube the music video for "Guantanamera" directed by Pedro Artola, being this his first one.
+On 5 June he posted the music video for "Guantanamera" directed by Pedro Artola on YouTube, this being his first music video.
 That same month he performed two sold-out shows at Galileo Galilei, a 500-capacity musical venue in the centre of Madrid.
 He also opened the show for Diego el Cigala at the Jardins de Pedralbes festival in Barcelona and performed for the first time on television in the musical segment of La 2 evening newscast.
-That same day, 14 June, his collaboration with fellow friend Natalia Lacunza was released for digital download through Universal Music.
-Lacunza had participated on the tenth edition of the Spanish televised musical contest Operación Triunfo which had an average audience of two million people.
+That same day, 14 June, his collaboration with friend Natalia Lacunza was released for digital download through Universal Music.
+Lacunza had participated in the tenth edition of the Spanish televised musical contest Operación Triunfo which had an average audience of two million people.
 Thus, her first single, "Nana Triste", which features Guitarricadelafuente, became a must-listen song in Spain thanks to its high expectancy.
-The music video for "Nana Triste" was visualized more than a million times in its first 24 hours and peaked at number four on the PROMUSICAE chart, the organisation responsible for the Spanish Albums Chart.
+The music video for "Nana Triste" was viewed more than a million times in its first 24 hours and peaked at number four on the PROMUSICAE chart, the organisation responsible for the Spanish Albums Chart.
 The song charted for 18 consecutive weeks, leaving the chart in December 2019.
 Thanks to the success of the collaboration, his song "Guantanamera" peaked at number 69 and spent 3 weeks on the chart.
-Lafuente became extremely popular and performed in several national festivals through the year in Valladolid and Galicia.
+Lafuente became extremely popular and performed in several national festivals throughout the year in Valladolid and Galicia.
 He also expanded his tour and performed sold-out concerts in Castellón, Málaga, Granada, Murcia and Barcelona between others, all of them being sold-out.
 On 17 August 2019 he performed a whole concert at Las Cuevas de Cañart's old monastery ruins which, following his words, has been his most emotional and special concert to date.